 - Helping people solve problems by explaining things to them clearly and effectively

 - Communicating with people from all walks of life and from across the world

 - Using technology to build understanding

 Texas Tech's program in Technical Communication & Rhetoric (TCR) has the largest faculty in the world for programs of its kind.
-Sixteen well-known scholars teach BATC students in classes with an low student-teacher ratio, so you'll get plenty of personal attention.
+Seventeen well-known scholars teach BATC students in classes with a low student-teacher ratio, so you'll get plenty of personal attention.

 Undergraduate Advisor for Technical Communication and English

 Academic Advisor, Texas Tech University Regional Teaching Sites at Waco

 Academic Advisor, Texas Tech University Regional Teaching Sites at Fredericksburg and Highland Lakes

 Academic Advisor, Texas Tech University Regional Teaching Sites at Collin